-Recovery after a thigh lift with Dr. Fisher can be more involved than many procedures; this is simply due to the way our legs are involved in virtually all of our movements.
+Recovery after a thigh lift can be more involved than many procedures; this is simply due to the way our legs are involved in virtually all of our movements.
 Recovery from these procedures generally requires around three weeks.
 Due to the tissue removal and re-draping, it’s advised to consider bed rest for up to seven days.
 This helps avoid putting any pressure on your thigh tissue, and speeds recovery.
 Climbing stairs, squatting, or any strenuous activity of any sort is out of the question.
 Walking during these first few days should really only be to the bathroom.
 You’ll definitely need help around the house.

 You can’t sit for two weeks, to keep pressure off your sutures.
 After one week, you’ll be allowed to walk around the house, but driving is out for at least three weeks.
 After about six weeks you can resume your normal activities.